MATF-Computer-Networks-Projects/2021_RJukebox/api/README.md

 ## PATCH Endpoints

 - Each endpoint that accepts PATCH requires `song_name`, `artist` and `update` parameters
+- __Note:__ If you want to change more than one parameter with one request, use POST

 | Parameter         | Value                                                             |
 | :---------------- | :-----------------------------------------------------------------|